-H-GAC, along with state and local government partners, have made strategic investments in transportation infrastructure improvements through the 2045 RTP.
-The fiscally-constrained 2045 RTP recommends a significant level of investments in pavement and bridges.
-A combined effort of planning, programming of projects, collaborative data sharing, and critical transportation investments are expected to support and contribute to achieving the asset management targets for pavement and bridge while moving the system to a State of Good Repair.
-The fiscally-constrained 2045 RTP recommended approximately \$48 billion of investments for State of Good Repair projects and programs.
+H-GAC has made strategic investments in transportation infrastructure improvements through the 2045 RTP.
+The fiscally constrained 2045 RTP recommends a significant level of investments in pavement and bridges.
+The fiscally constrained 2045 RTP recommended approximately \$48 billion of investments for State of Good Repair projects and programs.
 Other types of projects, such as new roadways and highways, thoroughfare expansions, reconstructions, Complete Streets and other improvements are expected to make additional contributions toward the State of Good Repair.